xiix0/scam/README.md

-Your own qualities will help prevent your advancement in the world.
+Future looks spotty.
+You will spill soup in late evening.